dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/cluster/baremetal.md

 ansible-playbook --key-file=~/.ssh/id_rsa -i /tmp/hosts -e '{"env": {}, "control_interface": "ifname"}' ./site.yml
 ```

 - The `control_interface` is the net device that carries *Serf* traffic on this node.
-Subtitute the interface name for `ifname`.
+Substitute the interface name for `ifname`.
 - The `env` is the environment for running Ansible tasks such as `http-proxy`.

 If there is no special environment to be configured then set `control_interface` to an empty dictionary as shown in the example.